GusEllerm/CoastSat-CWL/README.md

-# CoastSat-CWL Minimal Kit
+# CoastSat-CWL

-This repository contains a pared-down CoastSat environment that preserves the coastal shoreline processing pipeline while removing legacy visualisation code and excess data.
-It serves as the staging area for refactoring the workflow into CWL components and provides tooling to verify behaviour against the published CoastSat outputs.
+This repository contains a pared-down CoastSat environment that preserves the coastal shoreline processing pipeline.
+This is in prep for the CWL componentisation.

 ## Contents